-Within the realm of self interest, there hasn’t been an idea more oppressive to the architects yet more beneficial to the field than the SuperEgo.
-Yet it is hard if not impossible to separate the most famous of architects from the pursuit of perfection; to attempt to satisfy the ego not from the confirmation of colleagues, or clients, or the community but rather the self.
+Within the realm of self interest, there hasn’t been an idea more oppressive to architects, yet more beneficial to the field, than the SuperEgo.
+Yet it is hard, if not impossible, to separate the most famous of architects from the pursuit of perfection; to attempt to satisfy the ego not from the confirmation of colleagues, or clients, or the community, but rather the self.
 How do many of us find ourselves in the conundrum?
 We cried out the unfairness during our university years at the known difficulty of the profession relative to future financial earning compared to our fellow classmates in different educational departments.
-Yet our egos used the challenge as a tool to further drive us deeper into a rabbits hole few are brave / cowardly enough to escape.
+Yet our egos used the challenge as a tool to further drive us deeper into a rabbit hole few were brave / cowardly enough to escape.

-We know from practice a project is never complete but rather the pen was physically removed from our caffeine enriched grasp.
-Therefore I ask what do we gain out of such a strange split in our personality?
+We know from practice, a project is never complete but rather the pen was physically removed from our caffeine enriched grasp.
+Therefore I ask, what do we gain out of such a strange split in our personality?
 Is there a benefit in striving to achieve an impossible to achieve feat?
-I doubt it, but even knowing there may be little if any point to the effort, is the point itself.
+I doubt it, but even knowing so, there may be little if any point to the effort, is the point itself.